datajoint/datajoint-elements/DesignPrinciples.md

 ### Linking Module

 To make the code more modular with fewer dependencies, Elements' modules do not use `import` to connect to modules upstream.
-Instead, the `activate` function of an Element's module takes a `linking_module` argument to receive the module object that must contain all the required classes and functions. these can be in the form of declared upstream DataJoint tables or utility functions.
+Instead, the `activate` function of an Element's module takes a `linking_module` argument to receive the module object that must contain all the required classes and functions.

 For instance, to be activated, the `scan` module of the Element `element_calcium_imaging` requires an existing `Session` table.

 These prerequisites can be provided by specifying in the `linking_module` argument the module containing them,